CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L03_Deploy_host_pools_and_hosts_with_ARM_templates_ADDS.md

 ### Review
 In this lab, you have completed the following:
-- Deployed  an Active Directory Domain Services (Microsoft Entra DS) single-domain forest by using Azure VMs
+- Deployed  an Micrrosoft Entra DS (formerly AD DS) single-domain forest by using Azure VMs
-- Integrated an Microsoft Entra DS forest with an Azure Active Directory (Azure AD) tenant
+- Integrated an Microsoft Entra DS forest with an Microsoft Entra ID tenant

 ## You have successfully completed the lab